kgourgou/raggler/README.md

 ## Development

 This is on purpose a very simple system.
 At the moment it uses very small models and is not very sophisticated.

-However, it should be easy to add more sophisticated models and features for your use-case.
+There is no chat interface to this system, but it should be easy to add one.
+I mainly use this as a command-line tool and as a library.

+## Why build this?

+1. Most RAG systems are built for large-scale retrieval and generation, but this is a simple, lightweight system that should work well for small-scale retrieval and generation and should be out-of-the-box.

+2. Most RAG systems start with the assumption of access to a SOTA LLM like GPT-4, Claude, etc., and copy-pasting keys, etc. This system uses open-source models by default.

 ## Acknowledgements